jangroth/aws-certification-notes/devops-engineer-professional.md

 * ASG responds to scale-out/scale-in events
 * Lifecycle Hook puts instance into `pending:wait`/`terminating:wait` state, instance is paused until we continue or timeout
 * Custom actions are performed through one or more of these options:
-  * CloudWatch Event Target to invoke Lambda function
+  * CloudWatch Events target to invoke Lambda function
   * Notification target for Lifecycle Hook is defined
   * Script on instance runs as instance starts, script can control lifecycle actions
 * Can also notify SQS or SNS, but Lambda is the preferred option